It is the policy of the club to ask all members to do two race duties a year.

 If uncertain how the wind will hold during the race, make provision for shortening course on the course board

-Having decided to shorten course, as the leading boat in the class approaches the start/finish line from upstream, give 2 hoots, and raise flag S. Repeat for each class - i.e. keep the flag up, and give 2 hoots for the lead boat in each class.
+Having decided to shorten the course, as the leading boat in the class approaches the start/finish line from upstream, give 2 hoots, and raise flag S. Repeat for each class - i.e. keep the flag up, and give 2 hoots for the lead boat in each class.

 This gives the OD the option of finishing the lap with an upstream finish after mark no. 1 (if the race is taking too long), or carrying on with the full short course (as indicated on the racing instructions board), i.e., continue up to 2 with a downstream finish.